ljrain/blog.rainaldi.dev/content/post/2019/migrated_wordpress_hugo.md

 ---
 This is a _personal site_ and lower cost is **ALWAYS** good!

-Using a _Static Site Generator_ provides many benefits;  such as increase performance, customable, cheap hosting, markdown and active communities.
+Using a _Static Site Generator_ provides many benefits;  such as increase performance, customable, cheap hosting, [Markdown](https://en.wikipedia.org/wiki/Markdown) and active communities.
 I have been using Markdown for some time now and prefer to use Markdown.

 Having some research and investigation of different generators I decided on [GoHugo](https://www.gohugo.io).

 This site is also using [Netlify](https://www.netlify.com) for hosting and also editing this post with [ForestryIO](https://www.forestry.io).
 Once I publish this post in Forestry it will bre committed and trigger a build with Hugo and then be published on Netlify.
 I am a geek, so this is really cool!

 ## Why Hugo?

+[Hugo](https://gohugo.io) is written in the [Go language](https://golang.org) and has great documentation and a very active community.

+After reading the documentation and looking at the available themes, I decided this is the way for me to go.
+I choose the theme \[PaperCss\] which I felt was the perfect look for this site.

+I am a principal engineer, which means I design architectures for systems.
+With this site, I wanted to be able to focus on content and sharing what I am learning.
+Using Markdown and Hugo makes this very easy and also provides me the option of customizing without a huge amount of effort. _Unless, of course I want to put the time in and really customize a site._

 When I first tried [GoHugo](https://www.gohugo.io) and was very impressed with how fast it generates code, very good documentation and a active community.